zumerlab/orbit/README.md

 ## Stay in orbit

-There are many way to contribute to Orbit develoment.
+There are many way to contribute to Orbit development.
 Check our [guide.](https://github.com/zumerlab/orbit/blob/main/CONTRIBUTING.md)